irnnr/vagrant-typo3/README.md

 6. Let Librarian fetch all the Chef cookbooks and their dependencies by executing `librarian-chef install`
 7. Now you are ready to `vagrant up` in your project directory

+## Caveats

+This box does not set up folder syncing since that can be slow.
+Personally I use PhpStorm to deploy on save.
+Alternatively you can try Capistrano in a combination with Guard to run deployments or any other deployment tool you prefer.

 ## Contributing